yashanshu/kj-inventory/docs/DEPLOYMENT.md

 # Update with your domain (if using reverse proxy)
 CORS_ALLOWED_ORIGINS=https://yourdomain.com,https://www.yourdomain.com

+# Change if another service already uses 8080 on the host
+APP_HOST_PORT=8080

 # Optional: PostgreSQL (if migrating from SQLite)
 # POSTGRES_DB=inventory
 # POSTGRES_USER=inventory_user